hamza-amin-4365/hamza-amin-4365/README.md

 # Hey, I'm Hamza!

-Wannabe AI/ML engineer.
+AI/ML engineer.
 I code to solve problems and make life easier with AI.
 Studying for my Bachelor's in Artificial Intelligence and freelancing on cool projects.
 Fun fact: The first AI program, Logic Theorist, proved 38 theorems in 1955!

 ## What I Do